caitreid/chroma/README.md

 <br>

 Using HTML5's [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API), I needed to create not only the squares serving as puzzle pieces but also targets that serve as the container for which any a piece could be dropped into.

-As you can see, `puzzle__target` div surrounds each `puzzle__piece` div.

 Next I gave each piece a `data-id` incrementing upwards by 1.
 This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target.
+I also gave each piece a `data-column` to easily target the element in `color.js` where I dynamically add color to each piece on the board.

-Finally I will note that I were to re-factor and scale this project, I wouldn't start out with hard-coded HTML, but dynamically generate each board, each gradient, and each color problem set.
-However this is a good starting point before evolving to something more dynamic.
+A final note on the HTML: I began this project with hardcoded HTML elements, however if I were to refactor this project, I would consider dynamically generating each element in javascript to easily update the number of pieces and orientation programmatically.
+However this is certainly a good starting point before developing something more dynamic.